taustation-fan/taustation-fan.github.io/README.md

 for the next 8 segments.
 You can halve this waiting time by spending 10 bonds.

-If you lose in combat, you are sent to the Sick Bay for recovery, or die on Bordeaux Station (which doesn't have a sick bay).
+If you lose in combat, you are sent to the Sick Bay for recovery, or die on Bordeaux Station and Caen Stronghold (which don't have a sick bay).

 Many new players seem to have a very hard time doing combat in the ruins, so I'd recommend to wait until you have reached level 6, which comes with